-The Power Cloud that enables developers offers no-charge remote access to IBM hardware, including IBM POWER7+™ and IBM POWER7™ processor-based servers on the Linux®, IBM AIX® and IBM i operating systems.
+The Power Cloud that enables developers offers no-charge remote access to IBM hardware, including IBM POWER8™, IBM POWER7+™ and IBM POWER7™ processor-based servers on the Linux®, IBM AIX® and IBM i operating systems.
 PDP is intended for Development, Porting and Functional testing only.
 For any Performance and Scalability testing, users are requested to approach local IICs or Client Briefing Centers.

 PDP offers a rich and secure remote access infrastructure that allows Developer and Integrators to develop, test, certify, and support their applications on IBM hardware and middleware, while working in much the same manner as if they had loaner machines in their own office.

 - Develop, test, certify, port and demonstrate your applications